jer-nz/hottoh_api/README.md

 [![Rust CI](https://github.com/jer-nz/hottoh_api/actions/workflows/ci.yml/badge.svg)](https://github.com/jer-nz/hottoh_api/actions/workflows/ci.yml)
 [![Release](https://github.com/jer-nz/hottoh_api/actions/workflows/release.yml/badge.svg)](https://github.com/jer-nz/hottoh_api/actions/workflows/release.yml)

-A Rust application for controlling Hottoh stoves via an HTTP API interface.
+A Rust application for controlling Hottoh stoves (CMG, Edilkamin and more) via an HTTP API interface.

 ## Project Overview

 Hottoh API is a bridge application that connects to pellet stoves via Hottoh proprietary TCP protocol and exposes their functionality through a RESTful HTTP API.
 This allows for remote control and monitoring of compatible stoves from any device that can make HTTP requests.

+This project is based on the work done by benlbrm on the [hottohpy](https://github.com/benlbrm/hottohpy) project.
+Special thanks to him for his work.

 ### Key Features